navicore/plano-rs/README.md

 # plano-rs

-A Rust-based analytics sync and query server using Apache Arrow, Parquet, Datafusion, and gRPC (tbd).
+A Rust-based glob sync and SQL query server using Apache [Arrow](https://arrow.apache.org/), Parquet, Datafusion, and gRPC (tbd).

 This is an experimental POC while I try to learn Apache Arrow / Datafusion.